Is it safe to dive with tiger sharks and where’s the best place to see them around the world?

 You may want to watch the below video before you go to Tiger Beach though!
 These tiger sharks are enticed with bait, so they are not in their natural state.

-If you’re looking for a more natural setting where tigers are not being enticed by bait, see the next best dive site Hawaii.
+You may be looking for a more natural setting where tigers are not being enticed by bait.
+If this is the case the next best dive site for tiger sharks is Hawaii.

 Video of tiger sharks at Tiger Beach